 5. Scarce supplies

-Silver is a precious metal which is becomingly increasingly rare.
+Silver is a precious metal that is becomingly increasingly rare.
 All the silver that currently exists (777,275 tonnes) plus all the silver lost throughout history (634,199 tonnes) could be contained within a 52 m3 cube.

 6. Devalued pricing